-Praised by the New York Times for her “delightful quirkiness matched with interpretive sensitivity,” Phyllis is a pianist, toy pianist and a composer (New Music/New Places Fellow at the 2007 Concert Artist Guild International Competition).
+Praised by the New York Times for her “delightful quirkiness matched with interpretive sensitivity,” Phyllis is a pianist, toy pianist and a composer (Fromm commission recipient, New Music/New Places Fellow).
 In 2009, she was the featured solo musician in Stephin Merritt’s Off-Broadway musical "Coraline".
 Phyllis is one of the founding members of ICE (International Contemporary Ensemble), a Chicago and New York-based collective dedicated to the performance and promotion of new works.
 Phyllis also founded the UnCaged Toy Piano, a composition competition to further expand the repertoire for toy piano and electronics.
 A strong interest in interdisciplinary work led her to collaborations with video artist and electronic musician Rob Dietz with whom she created multimedia works such as "The Memoirist", "Pearlessence", "Chroma" and "Carousel".
 Upcoming projects for the duo include a micro-media toy piano opera commissioned by Opera Cabal.
 Phyllis attended Oberlin Conservatory as a recipient of the Dean’s Talent Award Scholarship and received a Masters Degree from Northwestern University as an Eckstein Merit Scholar.
 She is continuing to pursue her DMA in piano performance at Indiana University where she studied with André Watts.
 Her piece "Chimers" based on Papageno’s magic bells from Mozart’s "Magic Flute" was premiered at the Lincoln Center’s Mostly Mozart Festival in 2011 and she was one of the featured composers at the Mostly Mozart Festival 2013.

-A versatile Polish designer whose projects include fashion, theatrical costumes, makeup and set designs.
-A graduate of Łazarski University in Warsaw, of makeup academy in the Fine Arts College and of the Cracow School of Art and Fashion Design.
+A versatile Polish designer whose projects include fashion, theatrical costumes and set designs.
+A graduate of Łazarski University in Warsaw and of the Cracow School of Art and Fashion Design.
 She teaches costume design at the Active Academy of Visual Arts and at the Warsaw School of Advertising.
-Her designs have been finalists at such prestigious competitions as Oskary Mody, OFF Fashion and Złota Nitka.
-She also participated in joint shows organized during the International Millinery Competition in France.
-She designed the costumes for the shows, "Taksówka", "Spacerowicz" and "Ukryj Mnie w Gałęziach Drzew" directed by Igor Gorzkowski for Studio Teatralne KOŁO.
-She also designed the costumes and sets for an event entitled, "Obchód Teatru, Czyli Kim Jest Wojciech B.?" at the National Theatre in Poland.
-In 2009, in the competition, Złota Nitka, she was awarded the Media Grand Prix and a honorary mention in the primer vision category, for her collection entitled “Beauty Mechanics” (Mechanika Piekna).
-She also presented the collection at the OFF Fashion, the Warsaw Fashion Street and at Łódź Design.
+Her designs have been finalists at such prestigious competitions as Oskary Mody, OFF Fashion, Złota Nitka and the International Millinery Competition in France.
+She designed costumes for "Taksówka", "Spacerowicz" and "Ukryj Mnie w Gałęziach Drzew" directed by Igor Gorzkowski for Studio Teatralne KOŁO.
+She also designed the costumes and sets for, "Obchód Teatru, Czyli Kim Jest Wojciech B.?" at the National Theatre of Poland.
+Operas include “Hamlet” at the Teatr Wielki in Poznan, Poland.
 Together with Kajka Woźnicka, she launched an informal artistic group called HIHOT, whose projects include urban happenings and photography.
-She also runs a design studio, INNI, that specialises in one-of-a-kind fashion and costume designs.
+She also runs a design studio, INNI, that specializes in one-of-a-kind fashion and costume designs.

 Miodrag graduated from Northwestern University in Chicago with an MFA in costume design.
 Recent design work includes: The Maiden (La Mama Theater); Eurydice (LIU); Good Breeding (NYU); The Memory Tax (Chernuchin Theatre); Indigo Dai (Incubator Arts Project); Touch (The Hudson Guild Theater); The Other Mozart (Cherry Lane Theatre); King and I, Amhal and the Night Visitors, Lombardi, Steel Magnolias (Harbor Lights Theater); How Deep is the Ocean (NYMF);Ghost Girl (The Workshop Theatre); Special (Theatre Row Studios); Where We Were Born and Animals Out of Paper (Steppenwolf Theatre, Chicago).
 He received Norrenbroock Design Award from Northwestern University 2011 and The Merritt award for the best Graduating exhibition from The Goodman theater in Chicago 2011.